-The Grimsby Institute is a tier 4 provider and our international office are happy to provide you with free immigration advice, information and guidance on a range of study-related immigration queries.
+The Grimsby Institute is a tier 4 provider.
+Our International office is happy to provide you with free immigration advice, information and guidance on a range of study-related immigration queries.

 - Other study-related immigration queries